 The same statistical tests computed for Experiment 1 were conducted in Experiment 2 when evaluating the influence of distractor array probabilities on performance.
 Additionally, to see if the high-probability color was suppressed during regularity-absent blocks, we computed a two-way repeated-measures ANOVA, with target array color as the first factor (previously high-probability distractor color vs. previously low-probability distractor color) and block as the second factor (regularity-absent Blocks 1-8).
 This was followed by a paired-samples t test comparing the mean RT across regularity-absent blocks of high- and low-probability target color conditions.
-Finally, we computed the linear correlation between distractor suppression in the regularity-absent blocks to evaluate individual subject long-term suppression.
+Finally, we computed the linear correlation between distractor suppression in the regularity-present blocks and target suppression in the regularity-absent blocks to evaluate individual subject long-term suppression.